-WARNING: Always set the parking brake fully and make sure that the transmission selector lever is securely latched in position
+WARNING: Always set the parking brake fully and make sure that the transmission is securely latched in park (P).

-P.

 To set the parking brake, press the parking brake pedal down until the pedal stops.

 The brake warning lamp will illuminate and will remain illuminated until the parking brake is released.